 Fiberglass Fly Screen

 However, fibreglass is prone to getting scratched and broken easily and over time can even get brittle.
-Available in a choice of colours like black, bronze, dark bronze, silver gray, and even pastel colours, black is still the most popular amongst all of them.
+Available in a choice of colours like black, bronze, dark bronze, silver-grey, and even pastel colours, black is still the most popular amongst all of them.

 Suggested: Fiberglass windows Advantages